Who are they?

 ‘Some educationalists justify extortionate costs by basing them on the value of getting into a top independent school.
 “So if you attend X school over X years, you’ll probably earn an extra £400,000 in your career as a result, therefore we’ll charge X per cent of that.”
 We don’t think it’s right to profit in that way as it takes advantage of people who just want the best for their kids,’ says Luke.

 ‘Riviera provides tutors who have been handpicked to correspond to the child’s needs and personality,’ one parent told us.
 ‘The tutors are always excellent and have worked well with both our children,’ says another.
 Almost every parent we spoke has recommended Riviera to friends and many praised Luke’s approach.
 ‘Luke offers a very personal service and finds the right tutor for the right job.
 My children have done extremely well academically and have ambition to do well.
-I put this down to the Riviera team’s enthusiasm,’ one parent told us.
-‘This is a company that delivers on promises,’ said another.
+I put this down to the Riviera team’s enthusiasm,’ one summed up.

 Tutors also enthuse about the company: ‘The company is very responsible, accessible and holds the needs of it pupils in very high regard.
 I have an extremely positive appreciation of the company,’ said one.